Posts with tag ”ukraine”

 Movie locations around the world part 5

 This is part 5 of my quest for finding movie locations around the world.
-Contents: Once Upon a Time in America, John Wick, John Wick 2, X-Men First Class, The Adjustment Bureau, Spectre, When Harry Met Sally, Notting Hill, The Avengers, Knight and Day, Battleship Potemkin, Yes Man, Spider-Man 3, Kickboxer.
+Contents: Once Upon a Time in America, John Wick, John Wick 2, X-Men First Class, The Adjustment Bureau, Spectre, When Harry Met Sally, Notting Hill, The Avengers, Knight and Day, Argo, Battleship Potemkin, Yes Man, Spider-Man 3, Kickboxer.

 The cobblestones of Maidan Nezalezhnosti